tronder88/rockons-extra/README.md

 Short description of differences if existing image in Rock-ons:

 -Plex: Has a separate mapping for transcoding since it is a part of Plex.
 Is not default for image, "/transcode" is the default pasth    inside plex.

+-Duplicati and Owncloud is not ready, will give error.
+Debug pending